nwutils/nw-builder/README.md

 Type: `String`
 Default value: `false`

-The Name of your node-webkit app.
+The Name of your NW.js app.
 If this value is set to null, it will autodetect the `name` form your projects package.json.
 This will be used to generate a plist file for mac.

 #### options.appVersion
 Type: `String`
 Default value: `false`

-The version of your node-webkit app.
+The version of your NW.js app.
 If this value is set to null, it will autodetect the `version` form your projects package.json.
 This will be used to generate a plist file for mac.

 #### options.buildDir
 Type: `String`